-If you've been to a Vietnamese phở restaurant, you'll probably have seen someone order Cà Phê Sữa Da (Vietnamese coffee).
+If you've been to a Vietnamese phở restaurant, you'll probably have seen someone order cà phê sữa da (Vietnamese iced coffee).

-It is served with the coffee slowly dripping through a stainless steel filter (phin), condensed milk on the bottom, along with and tall glass of ice.
+Hot coffee slowly drips through a stainless steel filter (phin), with condensed milk on the bottom.

 History of coffee in Vietnam